Thursday, December 25, 2025

 PrfStlVectorIteratorIndexAt 1 0.727781

 The function using 'at()' is 5 times slower.
-Spying the assembly it seems that MSVC uses SIMD instructions in case of operator[] but it cannot use them with 'at()'.
+A reason could be found when looking at the generated assembly.
+MSVC uses SIMD instructions in case of operator[] but it cannot use them with 'at()'.

 Conclusion

 This is a significant difference.
 It makes one wonder why the C++ committee took the decision so lightly to tax every invocation of operator[].
 Especially since a major use case for operator[] is to use it in a loop as above where there is no danger of going out of bounds.
-Their argument is that it costed only 0.3% extra performance which clearly contradicts above numbers.
+The committee's argument is that it costed only 0.3% extra performance which clearly contradicts above numbers.
 Also they stated that on certain code bases it revealed thousand extra bugs.
 Not sure what that code base is.
-For decades we use Visual Studio with Microsoft's STL which has the extra checking turned on in debug mode and it never fires these asserts when testing debug builds (which is what programmers do all the time).
-If it would fire you found a bug and repair it.
+For decades we use Visual Studio with Microsoft's STL which has the extra checking turned on in debug mode and it never fires these asserts when using or testing debug builds.
+If it would fire it would reveal a bug and one can repair it.
 Let users who value safety over performance use the 'at()' variants but leave the operator[] alone.

 Tuesday, December 23, 2025